MrWaffleManTheGreat/WestBound-Gui-V2/README.md

 WORKS WITH LEVEL 2 EXECUTORS SUCH AS NetflixCE !!!!!

 NOTE:
-Gui seems to be erroring.
+Updated UI!

-I will update later today.
+if you experience issues, its most likley your proxy place for NetflixCE.
-IN THE MEANTIME you can just execute the scripts seperatly.
+If the GUI is erroring, you can try to execute each of the scripts seperately.

 Aimbot